compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 After deciding on our IDE we chose to use React & Create React App to scaffold the start of our application.
 Two of our number were new to these tools and we intentionally started with those two at the keyboard so they would get experience of setting up the project from scratch.

-What's interesting is that the three more experienced developers naturally started explaining not only how to achieve tasks, but what was happening, "now it's installing the dependencies", "you get a skeleton test setup out of the box" etc.
+What's interesting is that the three more experienced developers naturally started explaining not only how to achieve tasks, but what was happening,

+> "now it's installing the dependencies"

+>  "you get a skeleton test setup out of the box"

 ## Hitting a problem